 It’s back!
 Time for another reporting roundup, where you can read my wry commentary about the news instead of subjecting yourself to boring rehashes of the NWMLS press release (or in addition to, if that’s what floats your boat).
 To kick things off, here’s an excerpt from the NWMLS press release: Housing inventory improves, but […]

 Get access to the full spreadsheets used to make the charts in this and other posts, as well as a variety of additional insider benefits by becoming a member of Seattle Bubble.
-January market stats were published by the NWMLS yesterday.
+April market stats were published by the NWMLS yesterday.
 Before we get into our monthly stats, here’s a quick look at their press […]

 Let’s check out the three price tiers for the Seattle area, as measured by Case-Shiller.
 Remember, Case-Shiller’s “Seattle” data is based on single-family home repeat sales in King, Pierce, and Snohomish counties.
 Note that the tiers are determined by sale volume.
 In other words, 1/3 of all sales fall into each tier.
 For more details […]